Last Updated on February 4, 2026 by Serena Zehlius, Editor

 All of that progress disappeared when President Trump entered the White House for his second term.
 He canceled every one of the clean energy projects.
 He leased federal land to oil and gas companies so they could drill even more than they already were (which was more than at any other time in history).

-The Trump administration cut-off funding to any climate-related project, banned “climate change language” from the government entirely, and began the process of shutting down NOAA (as instructed in Project 2025).
+The Trump administration cut-off funding to every climate-related project, banned “climate change language” from the federal government, and began the process of shutting down NOAA (as instructed in Project 2025).

-And at a time when extreme weather events have become more deadly and are occurring more frequently, they’re getting rid of FEMA.
+And at a time when extreme weather events are becoming more deadly and occurring more frequently, they’re getting rid of FEMA.
 Make it make sense!

-See our article on climate denialism to learn more about the behavior.
+See our article on climate denialism to learn more about this behavior.